Waymo’s driverless cars were involved in 18 accidents over 20 months

 S0

-- Waymo was involved in one actual and two simulated events (i.e., events triggered by a disengagement) where a pedestrian or cyclist struck stationary Waymo cars at low speeds.
+- Waymo was involved in one actual and two simulated events (i.e., events triggered by a disengagement) in which a pedestrian or cyclist struck stationary Waymo cars at low speeds.

 - Waymo cars were also involved in two “reversing collisions” (e.g., rear-to-front, rear-to-side, rear-to-rear) — one actual and one simulated — at speeds of less than three miles per hour.

 - There was one actual sideswipe and eight simulated sideswipes involving Waymo vehicles.
-A Waymo car made a lane change during the actual sideswipe while during the seven simulated sideswipes, other cars made the lane change.
+A Waymo car made a lane change during one simulated sideswipe, while other cars made the lane change during the other simulated sideswipes and the one actual sideswipe.

 - Waymo reported 11 actual rear-end collisions involving its cars and one simulated collision.
 In eight of the actual collisions, another car struck a Waymo car while it was stopped; in two of the actual collisions, another car struck a Waymo car moving at slow speeds; and in one of the actual collisions, another car struck a Waymo car while it was decelerating.
-As for the simulated collision, it occurred while a Waymo car struck a decelerating car.
+The simulated collision modeled a Waymo car striking a decelerating car.

 - Waymo vehicles had four simulated angled collisions.
-Three of these collisions occurred when another car turned into a Waymo car while both were heading the same direction; one of the collisions happened when a Waymo car turned into another car while heading the same direction.
+Three of these collisions occurred when another car turned into a Waymo car while both were heading in the same direction.
+One of the collisions happened when a Waymo car turned into another car while heading in the same direction.

 S1